 Members of the Emerson College community with a valid Emerson ID card have full borrowing privileges at the Emerson College Library.
-You must come to the Library to activate your card and receive a PIN before any requests can be processed.
 Emerson College Department of Professional Studies and Special Programs students and alumni borrowers may borrow Emerson College library books, but they cannot borrow books from other libraries through our Document Delivery and Interlibrary Loan services, nor can they check out laptops for use within the Library.

 Please let us know about any changes in your local address, email address, or telephone number.